rikbrowning/rikbrowning.github.io/_posts/2015-03-29-$apply-vs-$digest.md

 ##When to use them

-`$apply` or `$digest` should only be used when an update to a `$scope` value has occurred outside of angular.
-What do I mean by outside of angular?
-Well if you use an `ng-click` attribute angular will automatically take care of applying your updates, same if you use `$timeout` instead of `setTimeout`.
-If you use a `on('click')` then you must make a call to `$apply` or `$digest` in order for angular to be aware of any changes you made.
+`$apply` or `$digest` should only be used when an update to a `$scope` value has occurred outside of Angular.
+What do I mean by outside of Angular?
+Well if you use an `ng-click` attribute Angular will automatically take care of applying your updates, same if you use `$timeout` instead of `setTimeout`.
+If you use a `on('click')` then you must make a call to `$apply` or `$digest` in order for Angular to be aware of any changes you made.
 You should never have a `$apply` or `$digest` call in a controller, they should only occur in directives.

 ##So what's the difference